On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Method

-We provide a constructive proof in Theorem \ref{thm:adaptive_exponents_appendix} showing that there always exists a positive constant $B>0$ such that choosing one index $j$ and changing $\tilde{\gamma}_j(t)=\gamma_j(t)+Bt(1-t)$ (adding a bump function) now satisfies the path existence criterion for all $t$.
-We call this the bump function protocol.
+We provide a constructive proof in Theorem \ref{thm:adaptive_exponents_appendix} showing that there always exist positive constants $B_1, B_2,\tau>0$ such that changing the exponent schedules of a covering subset of positive-exponent experts ensures coordinate-wise path existence.
+In particular, when one expert covers all coordinates, this reduces to a single bump $\tilde{\gamma}_j(t)=\gamma_j(t)+b(t)$ for one index $j$.
+We concretely design the bump function $b(t) = B_1Q(t)+B_2L_\tau(t)$ using quadratic $Q(t)=t(1-t)$ and linear $L_\tau(t) = \min(t, \tau (1-t))$ ''bump'' functions whose endpoint values are fixed to $0$ and intermediate values are strictly positive.

+\textbf{ACE Sampler.} Correcting $\gamma_j(t)$ fixes the target path.
 Now we have established "what" we are going to sample from.
-The next question is "how" to sample from the corrected probability path.
-The weighted SDE below is derived by extending the {Feynman-Kac Correctors (FKC) (\cite{skreta2025feynman}, Alg. \ref{alg:FKC})} to time-dependent exponents $\gamma_i(t)$.
+The next question is "how" to sample from the corrected probability path (i.e., a sampler that remains correct when $\dot \gamma_j(t)\ne 0$).
+This introduces an additional weight term $\sum_i \dot \gamma_i(t)\log \tilde q^{(i)}_t(X_t)$, which ACE tracks via auxiliary dynamics.
+By extending the {Feynman--Kac \cite{skreta2025feynman}} weighted SDE to time-dependent exponents $\gamma_i(t)$, the following theorem establishes our sampling algorithm: